The ergodicity of nonlinear McKean-Vlasov stochastic differential equations with common noise: Introduction

+Apart from investigating the exponential ergodicity, we are also interested in the probabilistic limit behaviors, such as the strong law of large numbers(LLN) for the MV-SDEwCN \eqref{eq1.1}.
+As a fundamental topic in the study of Markov processes, the strong LLN primarily concerns the convergence of time averages as time approaches infinity, and has been extensively studied in the literature for time-homogeneous Markov processes \cite{CDHS2025,KW2012,K2018,S2006}.
+Specifically, for time-homogeneous Markov processes $\{x_t\}_{t\geq0}$ that exhibit exponential ergodicity with respect to their invariant measure $u^*$, it is well-established that the time average $\frac{1}{T}\int_0^T\psi(x_t)\mathrm{d}t$ converges almost surely to the ergodic limit $\int \psi\mathrm{d}u^*$, i.e.

+However, because the solution $X_t$ to the MV-SDEwCN \eqref{eq1.1} is not a Markov process, existing theory does not apply directly.
+To the best of our knowledge, few results exist concerning the strong LLN for this system.
+Consequently, our second objective is to establish this result.

-The conditional propagation of chaos builds a bridge between the MV-SDEswCN and the interacting particle systems (IPSs) with common noise, see \cite{S1991,CD2018b,CD2022a,CD2022b}.
-Precisely, consider an IPSwCN
+The conditional propagation of chaos serves as the fundamental bridge between the MV-SDE \eqref{eq1.1} and interacting particle systems (IPS) with common noise (see \cite{CD2018b,CD2022a,CD2022b,S1991}).
+Precisely, consider the associated IPSwCN:

-where $u_t^N=\frac{1}{N}\sum_{j=1}^N\delta_{X^{j,N}_t}$ represents the empirical measure of the particles, $ (B^i_t)_{i\geq1}$ is a sequence of independent copies of $B_t$ on the same probability space.
-The conditional propagation of chaos reveals that as $N\rightarrow\infty$, each particle of the IPSwCN tends to conditional independence and converges to the solution of the original MV-SDEswCN.
-Most of the existing literature focuses on the finite-time conditional propagation of chaos (see, e.g. \cite{CF2016,CD2018b,ELL2021,KNRS2022,VHP2022,BSW2023,H2025}).
-Nevertheless, the conditional propagation of chaos in infinite horizon has received comparatively less attention.
-For the MV-SDEswCN \eqref{eq1.1} with constant-valued diffusions and a convolution-type drift, \cite{M} established the theory on the uniform-in-time conditional propagation of chaos.
-Recently, \cite{BW} developed this theory to the case that diffusion $g^0$ is constant and diffusion $g$ is state-dependent.
-The other of our main aims is to establish the theory of uniform-in-time propagation of chaos for a more general kind of MV-SDEwCN \eqref{eq1.1}, and then to analyze the convergence of the measures of the single particle and the empirical measure of IPSwCN \eqref{eq5.1} to the invariant measure of the MV-SDEwCN \eqref{eq1.1}.
+where $u_t^N=\frac{1}{N}\sum_{j=1}^N\delta_{X^{j,N}_t}$ represents the empirical measure of the particles, and $(B^i_t)_{i\geq 1}$ is a sequence of independent Brownian motions independent of $B^0_t$.
+The conditional propagation of chaos asserts that as $N\to\infty$, the particles in the IPSwCN become conditionally independent, and their empirical conditional distributions converge to the conditional law of the solution to the limiting MV-SDE.
+Most existing literature focuses on the finite-time conditional propagation of chaos (see, e.g., \cite{BSW2023,CD2018b,CF2016,ELL2021,H2025,KNRS2022,VHP2022}).
+Nevertheless, the uniform-in-time conditional propagation of chaos has received comparatively less attention.
+To the best of our knowledge, existing uniform-in-time results are restricted to specific settings: \cite{M} established this theory for \eqref{eq1.1} with constant diffusions and a convolution-type drift, while \cite{BW} recently extended it to the case of a constant $g^0$ and a state-dependent $g$.
+The final objective is to establish the uniform-in-time propagation of chaos for a significantly more general class of MV-SDEs \eqref{eq1.1}.